dwissaaj/Conten_Analysis_Neural_Netork/Supervised/GUIDE.md

 To understand what will we do in all task except for third task.
 The basic theory in communication science are the Public Relation and Social Customer
 Relationship Management.

+# Supervised Machine Learning

+It infers a function from labeled training data consisting of a set of training examples.[2]
+In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
+A supervised learning algorithm analyzes the training data and produces an inferred function, which can be used for mapping new examples.
+An optimal scenario will allow for the algorithm to correctly determine the class labels for unseen instances.
+This requires the learning algorithm to generalize from the training data to unseen situations in a "reasonable" way .
+This statistical quality of an algorithm is measured through the so-called generalization error.

 # **Public Relation**

 Public Relation is _Public relations in a broad meaning is defined as a concrete strategy in distributing information and giving guidance in order to create a proper understanding by the society concerning tasks and functions owned by the work organizations (Scott, 2010; Soekarto, 2014)_